Free Hosting vs Paid Hosting for WordPress

 Free Hosting — Description and Advantages

-In the standard setup, a free provider will most often fix you up with a subdomain and limited web space for your online project.
+In the standard setup, a free hosting provider will most often fix you up with a subdomain and limited bandwidth and web space for your online project.
 Some of them will even offer the option to connect your own domain name for better branding.

-Among all the ads, restrictions, and overall lack of control, free hosting is still a popular service for a reason.
+Among all the ads, restrictions, and overall lack of control, free hosting plans are still popular for a reason.
 Well, a few reasons actually.

 Paid Hosting — Description and Advantages

-Free hosting might be convenient for some non-commercial WordPress projects, but any serious business would need a premium solution if they intend to grow.
+Free hosting might be convenient for some non-commercial WordPress projects, but any serious business would need a premium paid hosting plan if they intend to grow.
 After all, quality comes at a price, right?

 Providers often charge for their services on a monthly basis, but the really good prices and discounts come with longer prepayment periods.